yuxuan-z19/yuxuan-z19/README.md

 # Ex-PERF, LLM codesign newbie

-_"No further hesitation / On those unanswered questions / So now, I'll make a dream unchained"_
+_"Cleave the darkness, and seize the light / Daybreak's meant to be free / We are gonna shatter the ties "_

 ## About Me

-Benchmarked neuromorphic systems for 3 years; now wrestling with LLM performance on massive heterogeneous clusters:
+Benchmarked neuromorphic systems for 3 years (see [résumé](./yeehinc19.pdf)); now wrestling with LLM performance on massive heterogeneous clusters:

 |Research Interests :microscope:| Hobbies :jigsaw:|
 |:-|:-|